• Home

 • Add gluten free flour, gluten free oats, baking soda and kosher salt.
 Beat on medium speed until thoroughly combined.

-• Using a small portion scoop go ahead and scoop 6 cookies onto a silpat lined sheet pan.
+• Using a cookie scoop go ahead and scoop 8 cookies onto a silpat lined sheet pan.
 Use parchment paper if you don't have a silpat.
 The cookies spread so don't crowd too many onto the sheet pan.

-• Bake for 11-12 minutes depending on size - until the outsides are brown and the insides look underdone.
+• Bake for 10 minutes, until the outsides are brown and the insides look underdone.
 The cookies will set as they cool down.
 Once cool remove from sheet pan with a spatula and enjoy.

 Notes